Squirreljetpack/fzs/README.md

 <img src=".README.assets/main_plugins.png" alt="main_plugins" width="50%"/> <img src=".README.assets/docker_plugin.png" alt="docker_plugin" width="50%"/>

-Plugins can also be configured in non-executable files with a specific extension within the associated directory (Default: `.zshrc`), allowing you to effortlessly include your aliases and shell functions (more on that below).
+Plugins can also be configured in *sources*: non-executable files with a specific extension within the associated directory (Default: `.zshrc`), allowing you to effortlessly include your aliases and shell functions (more on that below).

 > [!NOTE]
 >